Jones' first visit to a Turkish bath

 Jones can't beleive it, 180°!!! [sic]

-Page from a booklet of black & white cartoons with captions relating to the various stages of the bath.
-It was distributed at both the Grosvenor and the Wool Exchange Baths during 1889 when Benjamin Bell owned both establishments and had already sold the one at Railway Approach, London Bridge.
+Page from a booklet of black & white caricatures with captions relating to the various stages of the bath.
+It was distributed at both the Grosvenor and the Wool Exchange Baths during 1889.
+At this time, Benjamin Bell owned both baths and had already sold the one at Railway Approach, London Bridge.

 Towards a history.
 Part 5: Controversy and problems